 Realized and unrealized gains (losses).
 Realized and unrealized gains (losses) occur when the Company redeems all or a portion of its investment or when the Company receives cash income, such as dividends or distributions.
-Unrealized investment income (loss) results from changes in the fair value of the underlying investment as well as from the reversal of previously recognized unrealized income (loss) at the time an investment is realized.
-The Company's share of the investee's income and expenses for the Company's equity method investments (exclusive of carried interest) is also included within other investment income (loss).
-Investment income (loss) is presented together as realized and unrealized income (losses) in the consolidated and combined statements of operations.
-Finally, the realized change in income (loss) associated with the financial instruments that we elect the fair value option is also included in realized and unrealized investment income (loss).
+Unrealized gains (losses) results from changes in the fair value of the underlying investment as well as from the reversal of previously recognized unrealized gains (losses) at the time an investment is realized.
+The Company's share of the investee's income and expenses for the Company's equity method investments (exclusive of carried interest) is also included within other income (expense).
+Realized and unrealized gains (losses) are presented together as net realized and unrealized gains(losses) in the condensed consolidated and combined statements of operations.
+Finally, the realized and unrealized gain (loss) associated with the financial instruments that we elect the fair value option is also included in net realized and unrealized gains (losses).